Spending The Perfect Two Days in Antwerp, Belgium

-I was made aware of Antwerp's fabulous existence on the map sometime in the 90's because of an animated movie produced by Japanese film studio Nippon called "Dog of Flanders", which was based off Marie Louise de la Ramee's 1872 novel of the same name.
-That awareness of Antwerp from way back my childhood eventually evolved through the years and has transformed into a full-blown obsession.
+My love affair with Antwerp began sometime in the 90's thanks to an animated movie produced by Japanese film studio Nippon called "Dog of Flanders", which was based off Marie Louise de la Ramee's 1872 novel of the same name.
+That childhood curiosity evolved into a deep-rooted fascination, one that I finally got to indulge in real life.

-That scene of poor young boy named Nello and his loyal dog named Patrasche, both dying in front of a Rubens painting inside a cathedral in Antwerp broke my heart as a child, and eventually sparked my interest on celebrated Baroque artist Peter Paul Rubens and the dream of someday visiting this quaint city.
+A particular scene from the movie haunted me for years—a young boy named Nello and his loyal dog, Patrasche, dying in front of a Rubens painting inside a cathedral in Antwerp.
+It broke my heart as a child, and eventually sparked my enduring admiration for celebrated Baroque artist Peter Paul Rubens and the dream of someday visiting this quaint city steeped in history and artistry.

 We spent barely two days in Antwerp and I couldn't help but feel downright criminal right after, because those two days felt more like a split second to me.
 Our stay was painfully short, because the minute we stepped out of the train, it immediately became quite obvious to us that Antwerp does not deserve a mere stop-over.
 The many things you can see and experience in this vibrant little city obviously call for a full week vacay (probably even more to be honest).